 If you believe your account has been compromised, contact Envision Bank immediately by calling 877-963-2100.

-As a Envision Bank customer, you can be assured that protecting your customer and account information is vital to us.
-With recent high profile security breaches among major retailers, it’s increasingly more important to keep safety and security in mind when using your credit or debit card.
+As an Envision Bank customer, you can be assured that protecting your customer and account information is vital to us.
+With recent high-profile security breaches among major retailers, it’s increasingly more important to keep safety and security in mind when using your credit or debit card.

 To protect your card and your identity, here are a few steps you can take:

 With your Envision Bank deposit accounts, you have access to thousands of ATMs via our partner, SUM Network.
 Protect yourself and your account at the ATM by following these safety tips:

 The security of your accounts is very important to us, and so all debit card activity is monitored.
 If your account appears to be experiencing suspicious activity, you will be notified immediately.

 It’s helpful to contact the Bank if you know you’ll be using your card more frequently than usual, or if you’ll be traveling outside of the country so the bank is aware and such activity isn’t seen as suspicious or fraudulent.

 If your identity has been stolen, act immediately to protect yourself.